dkorunic/pktstat/README.md

   -t, --timeout DURATION   timeout for packet capture (default: 0s)
 ```

 By default pktstat listens to all interfaces without any BPF filter.
 It is possible to specify interface with `--iface` and specify a BPF filter either including or excluding needed traffic, for instance `--filter "not port 22"`.

 Timeout `--timeout` will stop execution after a specified time, but it is also possible to interrupt program with Ctrl C, SIGTERM or SIGINT.

+With `--json` it is possible to get traffic statistics in JSON format.